Denby

 Denby is a village in the English county of Derbyshire that is notable as the birthplace of John Flamsteed, England's first Astronomer Royal, and the location of the Denby Pottery Company.
+Denby is 3 mi east from Belper and 8 mi north of Derby.
+Denby is home to a secondary school which is named after John Flamsteed.
+The village was once served by Denby railway station on the Midland Railway Ripley Branch.
 The population at the 2001 Census was 1,827, increasing to 2,190 at the 2011 Census.